SAP-samples/teched2025-AI164/exercises/ex3/README.md

 3. Clickt **Next** on the parameters section.
 <br>![](/exercises/ex3/images/13_03_btp_service_creation.png)

-4. Create the service instance.
+4. Create the Service instance.
 <br>![](/exercises/ex3/images/13_04_btp_service_creation.png)

-5. Now we need to create the service key.
+5. Now we need to create the Service Key.
 Click on the three dots on the instance and select "Create Service Binding".
 <br>![](/exercises/ex3/images/13_05_btp_service_creation.png)

 6. Give a name to the key (here: "key") and create the binding.